Media & Entertainment Activity

-The Open Web Platform offers tremendous potential as the driver behind the transformation of the TV industry.
+The Open Web Platform offers tremendous potential as the driver behind the transformation of the media industry.
 The platform forms the foundation of how video and audio is increasingly consumed and will continue to be in the future.
-The Web and TV Interest Group, which requires full membership of W3C, was established to help affected parties shape this transformation and maintain a competitive advantage.
+The Media and Entertainment Interest Group was established to help affected parties shape this transformation and maintain a competitive advantage.

-With the creation of the Web and TV Interest Group, W3C has brought stakeholders together to not just face these challenges but to help set the direction in which technological progress is made.
-While the groups do not create Web specifications directly, the expertise of the members has resulted in requirements that have been adopted by the relevant Working Groups.
-This has led to innovative enhancements to the specifications that browser vendors and other Web implementors rely on.
-For example, members from the TV industry have:
+With the creation of the Media and Entertainment Interest Group, W3C has brought stakeholders together to not just face these challenges but to help set the direction in which technological progress is made.
+The expertise of the members has resulted in requirements that have been adopted by the relevant Working Groups.
+This has led to innovative enhancements to the specifications that browser vendors and other Web implementors rely on, including: